Chris-Dussourd/TD-Ameritrade/README.md

 4. Run the Authentication.py file
     - A browser will open and login to your TD site.
 It will ask for two factor authentication.
-    - Once you two factor authenticate, enter 'Done' into the python terminal
+    - Once you complete two factor authenticate, enter 'Done' into the python terminal
     - The refresh token will be printed into the terminal.
 Copy it to your auth_info file.

 TDAmeritrade_API contains the following functions: